-Council's delegated principal officer.
+An internal review is not available to the applicant, if the initial decision was made by Council's delegated principal officer.
+However an external review can be requested.
 A decision of the internal review must be made within 15 working days and 25 working days if consultation is required.